arangodb/arangodb/Documentation/Books/Drivers/Java/Reference/Collection/DocumentManipulation.md

   - **returnOld**: `Boolean`

     Additionally return the complete old document under the attribute old in the result.
-Only available if the _overwrite_ option is used.

   - **silent**: `Boolean`